KBaria/simple_api/README.md

 # Simple API made with Spring boot

-## An API made using Spring Boot using
+An API made with Spring Boot using
 - H2 database
 - JWT Authorization